 Shiao-Wei Tham —

-Assistant Professor, Department of East Asian Languages and Literatures, Wellesley College.
+Assistant Professor of Chinese, Department of East Asian Languages and Literatures, Wellesley College.

 Dissertation: Representing possessive predication: Semantic dimensions and pragmatic bases